Hendrick's Gin Facts, Prices, & Different Expressions

 About Hendrick's Gin

-Hendrick's is a Scottish Gin with a very distinct flavor profile.
+Hendrick's is a Scottish Gin with a distinct flavor profile produced at Hendrick's Gin Palace in Ayrshire, Scotland.
 The floral notes paired with juniper and subtle hints of cucumber are truly unique.
-When it was released in 1999, it was one of the first craft Gins with such a radical new approach; And this paved the way for many more brands that followed.
+When it was released in 1999, it was one of the first craft gins with such a radical new approach; And this paved the way for contemporary gins in the early 2000s.

 The brand used to pride itself on producing the most unusual Gin.
 While that probably was true in 1999, today, there are myriad botanical liquors with a creative set of ingredients.

-Further, what many don't know, Hendrick's is a blended spirit distilled in two different stills.
-One is a Carter-head still, the other a copper pot still.
+Further, what the ordinary gin drinker often does not know, is that Hendrick's is a blended spirit distilled in two different stills.
+One is a Carter head still, the other a copper pot still.
 Both products are blended before the final ingredient is added.

 Quick Facts